-Biblical examples of puns and wordplay – and how they can help us interpret our dreams – with real dream examples.
+Biblical examples of puns and wordplay – and how they can help you interpret the symbols in your dreams.

 Did you know that God has a sense of humour and uses it in our dreams?

-I have discovered that many of the tools that I use to understand the bible can also help with the meaning of dreams and dream symbols.
+I have discovered that many of the tools we use to understand the bible can also help with the meaning of dreams and dream symbols.
 Puns and wordplay are one such tool.

-This article covers the theme of wordplay in the bible, and includes some real dream examples.
+This article introduces puns and wordplay in the bible, plus some real dream examples.

 I approach dream interpretation from a biblical perspective.
 My belief is that our dreams can come from God, and understanding them is best understood within the context of an ongoing relationship with Him.